California Estate Planning and Probate Lawyers and Attorneys

 If your estate is large, your California estate planning lawyer or wills and trust lawyer will also discuss various ways of preserving your assets for the beneficiaries of your estate and of reducing or postponing the amount of federal estate taxes and California estate taxes which otherwise might be payable after your death.

-If you fail to plan ahead, a California probate judge will simply appoint someone to handle your probate estate assets and personal care.
-And your probate estate assets will be distributed to your heirs according to a set of rules known as intestate succession.
+If you fail to plan ahead, a California probate judge will simply appoint someone to handle your California probate estate assets and personal care.
+And your California probate estate assets will be distributed to your heirs according to a set of rules under California law known as intestate succession.

 Contrary to popular myth, everything does not automatically go to the state of California if you die without a last will and testament.
 Your relatives, no matter how remote, and, in some cases, the relatives of your spouse will have priority in inheritance of your probate estate ahead of the state of California.